ArjayS/vue_fullStack_ecommerce/README.md

 - Within the 'fsv-front-end' directory, type "npm run serve" to see your Vue app running on localhost.

+NOTE:
+in vscode during work, use 'yarn dev' to run the app and see the website

 @18:30,

 - Add Router for multi-page viewing using 'npm add router'.